cristinamtown/letterboxd_rec_system/README.md

 # Letterboxd Recommendation System

 ## Business Case:
-Through this project, we aim to create various recommendation systems that will recommend 5 movies to any given Letterboxd user using various methods including non-personal recommendations, Surprise and PySpark.
+Through this project, we aim to create a recommendation systems that will recommend 5 movies to any given Letterboxd user using various methods including non-personal recommendations, Surprise and PySpark.

 ## Methodology: